sapcc/networking-ccloud/docs/design/03-ports-and-port-bindings.md

 ```

+## Portbinding Sanity Checks
+ * if a binding profile is used, check that all hosts in `local_link_information` refer to the same host, else fail

 ## Bare Metal on Fabric
 Bare metal servers are in most cases directly connected to dedicated Arista switches which will become part of our fabric.